Skip to main content

 Disclosures and conflicts.
 We expect journalists and commentary writers working with us to disclose upfront all potential conflicts of interest related to their subject, financial or otherwise.
 Writers must disclose gifts greater than $25, coverage of expenses, certain speaking fees, and other favors that could compromise their integrity.
 Fee waivers at conferences and events may be accepted if routinely granted to members of the media.

 Our relationship with the Harvard T.H.
 Chan School of Public Health.
 Though editorially independent, we are owned and published by the Harvard T.H.
 Chan School of Public Health.
 The magazine benefits from the University’s resources, including access to prominent faculty, researchers, and visitors.
 The Harvard Public Health advisory board, a non-fiduciary body established to advise on editorial and business strategy, includes members with ties to Harvard.
 Despite these relationships, Harvard Public Health is not expected to give special favor to people or research associated with the Harvard Chan School.
+Pieces published on the site are not intended to reflect the views of the school.

 Contact